 It’s a simple two-step process.
 Attach a hose from the cold to the hot faucet.
 Then, run cold water until the air clears.

 Make sure that your tank isn’t running dry since that is what causes the airlock in the first place.

-Is hot water not coming out of faucet?
+Is hot water not coming out of your faucet?
 No need to panic!

 By checking your water heater and water pipes, you’re bound to come across the cause of the issue.